-Polypropylene plastic is the lightest suitcases on the market.
-It’s made of a thermoplastic polymer that’s quite strong, but lightweight material – making a polypropylene suitcase even lighter than aluminum suitcases.
+Polypropylene plastic is the lightest suitcase on the market.
+It’s made of a thermoplastic polymer that’s quite strong but lightweight material – making a polypropylene suitcase even lighter than aluminum suitcases.

 Polypropylene and Polycarbonate suitcases are more moderately priced and can last for a long time, but this can save you money in the long run.

 Some of the features and add-ons that might make two suitcases of the same size and from the same brand vary include wheels and easy locks.

 Design differences between ABS, polypropylene, and polycarbonate luggage are another important factor to consider.

 This includes subtle differences such as TSA locks, extra-thick materials, expansion zippers, and multidirectional wheels.
 Though they can all be used for carrying your traveling products, designers add these features to make them more convenient.